 Holding his breath, Albus watched as the figure raised its right arm.
 Instinctively, his hand went to his back pocket, groping for a wand that lay hidden underneath the dark bleachers, next to the biography of the greatest wizard who ever lived.

 “Joel, is that you?” he asked into the darkness.
-“If this is your prank, it’s not funny.”
+“If this is your idea of a joke, it’s not funny.”

 The figure pulled back slightly.
 It seemed to recoil.
 Then there was a sniffling noise and the figure ran.
-Briefly, Albus considered following, but his soreness got the better of him.
+Briefly, Albus considered following, but his exhausted muscles got the better of him.
 He sank to the ground, heart decelerating.